koolgax99/koolgax99.github.io/content/posts/gsoc-2023-final-report/index.md

 I am deeply thankful to my mentors for their consistent support and guidance throughout the program.
 Their mentorship has been invaluable, and I genuinely appreciate the remarkable opportunity they have provided me.
 I eagerly anticipate future collaborations with my mentors on open source projects.

-Moreover, my heartfelt gratitude goes out to GSoC for affording me the opportunity to immerse myself in the vibrant open source community.
+Moreover, my heartfelt gratitude goes out to GSoC for giving me the opportunity to immerse myself in the vibrant open source community.
 This experience has been both enriching and rewarding, and I am enthusiastic about the prospect of continuing my journey within this supportive and innovative community.
 GSoC has not only enriched my skill set but has also opened doors to a world of collaboration and knowledge sharing.